Chapter Five

 “You don’t look like such a stud.
 How come you have so many girlfriends?”

 “They aren’t all my girlfriends.”
-I replied.
+Harry replied.

 Work on the house was coming to a close and Dr. Sin was coming to town for a visit.
-We drove around San Francisco looking at properties.
+The drove around San Francisco looking at properties.
 Dr. Sin was a smart, funny, engaging man.
 He paid for lunch.

 Mr Lo began “We bought that house for twenty seven thousand dollars, cash.”